Safety of Inhalation of Hydrogen GasScientific Research

 Safety of Prolonged Inhalation of Hydrogen Gas in Air in Healthy Adults

-Ischemia-reperfusion injury is common in critically ill patients, and directed therapies are lacking.
-Inhaled hydrogen gas diminishes ischemia-reperfusion injury in models of shock, stroke, and cardiac arrest.
-The purpose of this study was to investigate the safety of inhaled hydrogen gas at doses required for a clinical efficacy study.
+Ischemia-reperfusion injury is common in critically ill patients, and targeted therapy is lacking.
+Hydrogen inhalation reduces ischemia-reperfusion injury in models of shock, stroke, and cardiac arrest.
+The purpose of this study was to investigate the safety of inhaled hydrogen at doses required for clinical efficacy studies.

 Prospective, single-arm study.